omaralsanea/Rateify-client/README.md

 ## 1) Planning

+In the planning stage we discussed many diferent ideas but in the end we all decided on a music based app as well all had a passion for it.
-Our first discussions centred around the fact that we wanted to build something that would be useful to people and that was different to other applications that we had built before.
-We focused on music as it was an area that we were all interested in and decided to create a site that blended musical content with user interaction for music fans looking to share their favorite releases and opinions about the music and artists who created it.
+We wanted to build something that would be both fun and useful to people and wanted there to be an emphasis on user interaction for music fans looking to share their favorite releases and opinions about the music and artists who created it.

 <img width="1300" alt="Screenshot 2022-05-18 at 10 47 03" src="https://user-images.githubusercontent.com/98101603/169011418-719c4d07-d92d-4970-984a-b7cea84494ed.png">